Are you interested in DAMA-DMBOK and DCAM mapping?

-I have taken into consideration the rest of the deliverables that I have not included in the list in Figure 8.
+I have considered the remaining deliverables not included in Figure 8.

 The results of the comparison can be seen in Figure 9.

 I can make only one conclusion.
-The vision on the deliverables of data architecture differs greatly in three industry frameworks.
+The vision of data architecture deliverables differs significantly in three industry frameworks.
 Isn’t it remarkable?

-Three leading industry frameworks, DAMA-DMBOK2, DCAM® 2.2, and TOGAF® 9.2 differ greatly in their viewpoints on the diverse capabilities of data management.
+- Three leading industry frameworks, DAMA-DMBOK2, DCAM® 2.2, and TOGAF® 9.2, differ significantly in their viewpoints on the diverse capabilities of data management.

-The building blocks have different nature: Knowledge Area in DAMA-DMBOK2, components & (sub)-capabilities in DCAM® 2.2, and Phases in the Architecture Development Method (TOGAF® 9.2)
+- The building blocks have different natures: Knowledge Area in DAMA-DMBOK2, components & (sub)-capabilities in DCAM® 2.2, and Phases in the Architecture Development Method (TOGAF® 9.2)

-At the lower level of abstraction (deliverables and sub-capabilities), the content of building blocks differs greatly.
+- At the lower level of abstraction (deliverables and sub-capabilities), the content of building blocks differs significantly.